This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!

-Now it’s so easy to get a low-carb, high protein, healthy breakfast on the table—or on the go— in minutes.
-Made popular by Starbucks, egg bites are loaded with cheese, ham, and any combination of peppers, onions, and mushrooms.
-Make these for breakfast, a light lunch, or a post-workout snack.
+Now it’s so easy to get a low-carb, high protein, healthy breakfast on the table – or on the go – in minutes.
+Make egg bites for breakfast, a light lunch, or a post-workout snack.

 Close up of an air fryer egg bite

-Quick & Easy Air Fryer Breakfast
+Easy Air Fryer Egg Bites

 • Air fryers make cooking anything and everything so quick and easy, including this simple recipe for egg bites.